yalanyang/LRAPA_v0.1/docs/step4_diff.md

 ## PAS usage index

+We quantified PAs using the metric “polyA site usage” (PAU).
+The PAU for a PA is the ratio of its read count to the sum of read counts of all detected PAs from its gene, which ranges from 0 to 1.

 For genes with two polyA sites, we used DPAU to quantify the percentage of DPAU for each gene.
 DPAU ranges from 0 to 1.

 ![](images/DPAU.png)

+For genes or 3’-UTRs with two PAs, we used the distal polyA site usage index (DPAU) to quantify the PAU usage of each gene or 3'-UTR, which is the ratio of reads at distal PAs to the sum of reads at distal and proximal PAs.

-For genes with more than two polyA sites, [gDPAU](https://www.pnas.org/doi/10.1073/pnas.2113504119) is used to quantify the trend of distal polyA site usage for each gene.
-It is a location index weighted sum of read count percentage of gene's each polyA site.
-E.g., for a gene with n (n≥2) polyA sites, p1, p2, ..., pn represent the percentages of its polyA site usage at each site from 5′-end to 3′-end.
+For genes or 3'-UTRs with more than two PAs, generalized DPAU ([gDPAU](https://www.pnas.org/doi/10.1073/pnas.2113504119) was used to quantify the trend of distal PA usage for each gene or 3’-UTR as previous reported18.
+It is a location index weighted PAU of each PA.
+When n = 2, DPAU = gDPAU.
+DPAU and gDPAU ranges from 0 to 1, where higher values indicate a greater likelihood of distal PA usage within a gene or a 3'-UTR, and vice versa.

 ![](images/gDUAP.png)

 When n = 2, gDPAU = DPAU.

-**Reference:**

-[Wang J, Chen W, Yue W, et al. Comprehensive mapping of alternative polyadenylation site usage and its dynamics at single-cell resolution[J].
-Proceedings of the National Academy of Sciences, 2022, 119(49): e2113504119.](https://www.pnas.org/doi/abs/10.1073/pnas.2113504119)

 ## 4.1.
 With replicates